GEORGE THE BOOZER

 "I told you, I couldn't sleep."

 "Well, you'll get a chance now 'cause I'm going to bed.
 There's nothing more to say.
-You live your life and let me live mind.
+You live your life and let me live mine.
 Good night, see you in the morning."

 That evening, as I laid in my old room, I felt really f^ckng angry now and I refused to have mi Mother dump her guilt on me 'cause I could tell she wasn't happy.
 Jim Bailey was a decent bloke for marrying her but she knew and I knew that he couldn't hold a bloody candle up to George.
 He isn't half the man that George is and never will be.